Susanna's Story II

 At the next lunch period, I went right over to Mr. Smith’s office, expecting a bite of his hot dog.
 As soon as I walked into his office, Mr. Smith smoothly and swiftly whirled around behind me and I heard the door suddenly close and lock.

-For we do not wrestle against flesh and blood, but against principalities,
+For we do not wrestle against flesh and blood,

-spiritual hosts of wickedness in the heavenly places.
+against spiritual hosts of wickedness in the heavenly places.

 I turned back toward the office door and I saw the odd smile on Mr. Smith’s face.
 My body and my mind became one frozen, solid piece of ice.
 My mind was blank and my body didn’t seem to move.
 I starred at Mr. Smith, not even able to tremble.
 He proceeded to sit on the floor next to his big, dark desk and he pulled me down to take a bite of his special hot dog.